AtibaJ/megr2157-portfolio/docs/assignments/A01/index.md

 i.
 Alternative Solutions: Scissor-style manicure nippers or a manual flat file/abrasive wheel.

 ii.
 Key Design Choice: Curved concave cutting edges matching the natural contour of human nails to distribute cutting stress evenly rather than crushing from a single point contact.
+I believe the original engineer decided to do this to make the clipping of the nails more even for the the user providing a better user experience.